 Despite many people believing that axes with wooden handles are not efficient, the handle of the Council Tool Velvicut Hudson Bay Camp Axe proves to be truly exceptional regarding efficiency, ergonomics, safety, and superior design.
 In fact, it’s one of the best axes handles you will ever wield as an outdoor enthusiast.

 Concerning performance, the Council Tool Velvicut Hudson Bay Camp Axe is in a class of its own.
 Whether for wilderness survival to make tent stakes, fell small trees, cut branches, or make kindling to get the fire going on a cold night up in the mountains, or at home for chopping wood, or making kindling in preparation for the harsh winter season, Velvicut axes are truly exceptional in their cutting power and ease of use.

 With this axe, you won’t suffer any blisters or sores even after heavy use throughout the day, the chances of glancing out is reduced, and the head is heavy enough to split small or big sizes of wood at once.
 The exceptionally tough 5160 alloy steel is also easy to sharpen and will last a lifetime with regular maintenance.

-The Council Tool Velvicut Hudson Bay Camp Axe is ideal for the camper, hiker, canoer, trapper or lover of the outdoors who love their axe light, sharp, and efficient.
+The Council Velvicut Hudson Bay Belt Hatchet w/Leather Edge Guard is ideal for the camper, hiker, canoer, trapper or lover of the outdoors who love their axe light, sharp, and efficient.
 This axe will do everything from wood chopping, felling, kindling, and everything you need to perform with an axe.
 Its design is vintage American and will serve you for many years to come.

 Since 1939, Gerber has continued to produce some of the best American-made striking tools, and the company’s Splitting Axe II is not an exception.